maproulette/docs/_documentation/tasks/02-using-maproulette-tags.md

 ### Preferred MR Tags

 A challenge can nominate the tags it would rather mappers used.
+Set them in **Task settings** when creating or editing the challenge: **Preferred MR Tags (task completion)** and **Preferred MR Tags (review)**, each a comma-separated list, with a checkbox beside it to accept only those tags.
 Those appear above the tag box as **Popular in this challenge:**, as chips you can click to add rather than typing.
 There are two sets: one recommended during task completion, and one recommended during review.